jimmarino/Fleet/README.md

 > :warning: This codebase is under active development and is not yet ready for production use.

-Build an run the xRegistry server:
+Build and run the xRegistry server:

 ```
 ./gradlew clean shadowJar